 1896-1916, A CLUB TAKES FORM AND CPMYC IS LAUNCHED

 On August 30th,1896 the New York Times mentions “a Model Yacht Club in Central Park”.
-But on December 16th, 1916 the Central Park Model Yacht Club was finally made official when a group of model boat enthusiasts met at their "headquarters", a small wooden boathouse located near Conservatory Water in Central Park, and decided that a more structured club should be formed to “encourage those interested in designing, building and sailing model yachts.”
+But on December 16th, 1916 the Central Park Model Yacht Club was finally made official when a group of model boat enthusiasts - possibly Brooklyn transplants formerly known as the Empire Club - met at their new "headquarters", a small wooden boathouse located near Conservatory Water in Central Park, and decided that a more structured club should be formed to “encourage those interested in designing, building and sailing model yachts.”

 1916-1929, CPMYC MAKES A NAME FOR ITSELF